Turkish-Kurdish cease-fire on edge as one soldier is killed | DW | 20.10.2019

 The death comes amid accusations from both sides that the other is breaching the cease-fire arrangement.

-Kurdish fighters said Turkish-backed forces besieged the town and were preventing the Kurdish withdrawal and evacuation of wounded.
+Kurdish fighters said the town was besieged by Turkish-backed forces, which were preventing the Kurdish withdrawal and the evacuation of the wounded.

 Syrian state media said Saturday that government forces have clashed with Turkey-backed forces in the region.
 Damascus deployed troops to northern Syria near Ras al-Ayn to aid Kurdish forces.